v-zhuravlev/zbx_template_pack/out/4.2/EN/os/template_os_linux_prom_EN.md

 ## Setup

 Please refer to the node_exporter docs.
-Use node_exporter v0.18.0 or above
+Use node_exporter v0.18.0 or above.

 ## Zabbix configuration